Experimental and computational comparison of freeze-thaw induced pressure generation in red and sugar maple: Materials and Methods: Mathematical Model

-Based on the above assumptions, we now present the governing equations for the thawing phase of the exudation cycle in which vessel are thawed and fibers are still partially frozen (depicted in Figure~\ref{fig:cell-geometry}c and corresponding to phase (iv) in Figure~\ref{fig:thawing-freezing}).
-Full details of the derivation can be found in \citet{ceseri-stockie-2013, graf-ceseri-stockie-2015}.
-The physical state of the various phases within a given vessel and fiber can be described by the following six time-dependent functions: \begin{itemize} \item[] $s_g(t)$: fiber gas bubble radius, measured from the center of the fiber, \item[] $s_{iw}(t)$: radius of the fiber ice-water interface, \item[] $r(t)$: vessel gas bubble radius, \item[] $U(t)$: total volume of melt-water that flows through the porous fiber--vessel wall, measured positive from fiber to vessel, \item[] $\Uroot(t)$: total volume of soil water influx through the roots, \item[] $\Tmicro(y,t)$: temperature in the vessel sap, which also depends on the radial coordinate $y$ with origin at the vessel center so that $r(t)\leqslant y \leqslant R^v$ (recall that temperature is taken to be constant elsewhere in the fiber and vessel). \end{itemize} We will now state equations for the first five unknowns, leaving the microscale heat equation for $\Tmicro$ to the next section.
+Based on the above assumptions, we now present the governing equations for the thawing cycle of the exudation process during which vessel are completely thawed, whereas the fibers are in a partially frozen state (depicted in Figure~\ref{fig:cell-geometry}c and corresponding to stage (iv) in Figure~\ref{fig:thawing-freezing}). \mymod{The model equations are essentially the same as those presented in \citet{graf-ceseri-stockie-2015}, and complete details of the derivation can be found there and in \citet{ceseri-stockie-2013}}.
+The physical state of the various phases (liquid, ice, gas) within a given vessel and fiber pair can be described by the following six time-dependent functions: \begin{itemize} \item[] $s_g(t)$: fiber gas bubble radius, measured from the center of the fiber, \item[] $s_{iw}(t)$: radius of the fiber ice-water interface, \item[] $r(t)$: vessel gas bubble radius, \item[] $U(t)$: total volume of melt-water that flows through the porous fiber--vessel wall, measured positive from fiber to vessel, \item[] $\Uroot(t)$: total volume of water influx from the roots, \item[] $\Tmicro(y,t)$: temperature in the vessel sap, which also depends on the radial coordinate $y$ with origin at the vessel center so that $r(t)\leqslant y \leqslant R^v$ (recall that temperature is taken to be constant elsewhere in the fiber and vessel). \end{itemize} We will now state equations for the first five unknowns, leaving the microscale heat equation for $\Tmicro$ to the next section.
 First of all, an algebraic equation for conservation of volume can be derived that relates the thickness of various layers within the fiber and balances with any melt-water exiting into the vessel ($U$).
-After exploiting the circular symmetry in the fiber, this volume constraint is differentiated in time to obtain \begin{linenomath} \end{linenomath} where $\rho_w$ and $\rho_i$ are the water and ice densities respectively.
+After exploiting the circular symmetry in the fiber, this volume constraint is differentiated in time to obtain \begin{linenomath} \end{linenomath} where $\myrho_w$ and $\myrho_i$ are the water and ice densities respectively.
 Note that this equation is an ordinary differential equation (ODE) for the variable $s_g(t)$.
 A similar volume conservation equation governs the vessel gas bubble radius $r(t)$ \begin{linenomath} \end{linenomath} which involves an additional term arising from root water $U$ drawn into the xylem vessel network.
 Note that the $\partial_t U$ term is multiplied here by $N$, which is the average number of fibers connected to each vessel.
 The dynamics of the ice-water interface $s_{iw}$ is governed by a phase change process that obeys the Stefan condition \begin{linenomath} \end{linenomath} where $k_w$ is the thermal conductivity of water, $(E_w-E_i)$ is the latent heat, and $\nderiv{\Tmicro} \equiv \nabla_y \Tmicro\cdot\vec{n}$ denotes the normal heat flux.